Follow The Impact

-On June 19, 2012 the members of Impact 100 Greater Indianapolis awarded a grant of $100,000 to Jameson Camp, a fully accredited residential summer camp for youth ages 7-17.
+On June 19, 2012 the members of Impact 100 Greater Indianapolis awarded a Change-Maker Grant of $100,000 to Jameson Camp, a fully accredited residential summer camp for youth ages 7-17.
 Jameson Camp also provides outdoor educational programs, Youth Leadership programs and a Challenge Course for all ages.
 This $100,000 grant allowed Jameson Camp to expand their outdoor educational areas, double the number of children served and establish permanent staff positions.

 The remaining four finalists – Earth House Collective, Challenge Foundation Academy, Neighborhood Christian Legal Clinic and Dove Recovery House – each received $10,000 in unrestricted grants in recognition of their finalist status.

 June 9, 2011, Outside the Box was awarded the 2011 Impact 100 Greater Indianapolis $100,000 Change-Maker Grant.
 Outside the Box began in June 2008 and has in three years grown to 95 clients and 27 employees–maxing out its current space.
 Impact 100 funds were used to expand their services, facilities and spread the word of the good work they do for primarily young adult clients, without access to special education programs in schools.
 OTB is the only provider in Indiana that matches students in small groups sharing a bond of age, personality, interests and personal goals.
 Time at OTB is focused on skills and education in the areas of daily living, self-advocacy, community involvement and creative exploration in OTB’s art therapy program.